ud4yy/APS-PortR/README.md

 ![Q-Commerce](Qcomm.png)

-This is a project for the course Algorithmic Problem Solving, course code [Insert Course Code Here], introduced by Mr. Prakash Hegade at the School of Computer Science and Engineering (SOCSE), KLE Technological University, Hubli.
+This is a project for the course Algorithmic Problem Solving, introduced by Mr. Prakash Hegade at the School of Computer Science and Engineering (SOCSE), KLE Technological University, Hubli.

 ## Goals of the Portfolio